ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > Explain the inspiration, the main features and the expected function of the algorithm in words.

-The novel metaheuristic optimisation algorithm described within this assignment has been inspired by Mitic, Vukovic, Petrovic and Miljkoiv (2015). , whose paper concerned a Fruit Fly Optimisation algorithm.
+The novel metaheuristic optimisation algorithm has been inspired by Mitic, Vukovic, Petrovic and Miljkoiv (2015), whose paper concerned Fruit Fly Optimisation algorithms (FOA).

-FOA algorithms model the movement of a swarm of fruit flies towards food.
-They do so with regard to the interactions between individual fruit flies and the swarm.
-Individual fruit flies can not see the food.
-However, they are able to smell the food.
+Conceptually, FOAs optimise target functions by minimising the distance between a swarm (with orbiting fruit flies)  food.
+Per iteration, FOAs perform such optimisation in two phases.
+Within the first of them, the smell phase, the concentration of the smell of food associated with each fruit fly is calculated.
+This is the inverse of the distance between each fruit fly and the food.
+Each fruit fly then moves towards it's own current or historical position with the greatest smell concentration.

-There are two main phases within FOA algorithms.
-In the first of them, the smell phase, the concentration of the smell of food associated with each fruit fly is calculated.
-The fruit flies closest to the location of the food should be associated with a greater smell concentrations.
-In the second phase, the vision phase, the swarm moves towards the fruit fly associated with the greatest smell concentration.
+In the second phase, the vision phase, the swarm moves towards the fruit fly associated with the greatest smell concentration, as calculated by the function being optimised.
 After repeated iterations of the these phases the swarm should converge on the food.

 The main additional feature proposed by Mitic, Vukovic, Petrovic and Miljkoiv (2015) is the incorporation of randomness within the smell phase.
 They suggested that this will improve the speed (measured by number of iterations) with which the swarm converges upon the food and, thereby, optimises the required function.
 This appears to be a convincing argument.
 However, it might be the case that exploration is being favoured over exploitation.
 That is, there may be values for which the algorithm proposed by Mitic, Vukovic, Petrovic and Miljkoiv (2015) is not faster than a standard FOA.